 CIMB is one of the smaller banks we have featured, don’t’ let the size fool you.
 CIMB’s credit cards represent some of the most value-oriented products in Singapore, and they don’t pull punches in terms of rewards.
 Some many cards have extremely high annual fees or minimum monthly spend requirement that make them costly and complicated to use.
-However, CIMB offers a number of cards that have neither annual fee nor complications.
+However, CIMB offers a number of cards that have neither annual fee nor complications, making them the cheapest credit cards to use in SIngapore.
 Here, we drill down on what makes CIMB’s credit cards brilliant and whom may find them appropriate for their circumstances.

 - Our Top CIMB Cards